fenner/icmp-node-id/draft-fenner-intarea-extended-icmp-hostid.md

 of 4 octets and MUST NOT exceed 64 octets.

-The Length field represents the length of the Node Name Sub- Object, including the length and the interface name in octets.
+The Length field represents the length of the Node Name Sub- Object, including the length and the node name in octets.
 The maximum valid length is 64 octets.
 The length is constrained to ensure there is space for the start of the original packet and additional information.